What Is Graves’ Disease?

 Treatment for Graves’ disease can include one or a variety of the following:

-- Radioactive iodine therapy: As the most common treatment option, Radioactive iodine is a capsule or liquid that destroys the overactive thyroid cells over time.
+- Radioactive iodine therapy: Radioactive iodine is a capsule or liquid that destroys the overactive thyroid cells over time.

-- Beta blockers: These medications help block the effects of hormones on the body.
+- Beta blockers: These medications help block the effects of hormones on the body, and are especially helpful in the beginning when waiting for other treatments to take effect.

-- Surgery: Surgery can include thyroidectomy (partial or complete removal of the thyroid gland).
+- Surgery: Surgery usually takes the form of thyroidectomy (complete removal of the thyroid gland).
 After surgery, medications can be taken to supply the body with normal amounts of thyroid hormone.

 Don’t ignore shaky hands and a rapid heartbeat.
 Contact your health care professional if you are experiencing any common symptoms related to Graves' disease.